 Still serving the Lord together.

 When my husband and I counted them up, we thought it had to be some kind of record.
-Especially since we’d always heard, as you’ve most likely heard as well, that even Christian marriages have only a 50% survival rate — a disheartening statistic we’ve always accepted at face value.
+Especially since we’d always heard, as you’ve most likely heard as well, that even Christian marriages have only a 50% survival rate.
+A disheartening statistic, to be sure, but one we’ve always accepted at face value.

 Yet those dismal numbers do not line up with our personal experience at all.